actions/actions-runner-controller/docs/preview/actions-runner-controller-2/README.md

     arc-runner-set-6cd58d58-listener                  1/1     Running   0          21s
     ```

-1. In your repository, create a simple test workflow as follows.
+1. In a repository, create a simple test workflow as follows.
 The `runs-on` value should match the helm installation name you used in the previous step.

     ```yaml
     name: Test workflow